Asit07/PlainEnglish/README.md

 # PlainEnglish
 An educational programming language that is not complicated...

+Update

+Most functions work!
+Still needs bug fixing and support for a few more functions!

 Extension

 .pe -> so for example a file written using the PlainEnglish language will be called, foo.pe